 This section defines the business requirements for the attributes used by the Scheme.
-The attributes used in the SCT Inst datasets are described below.
+The attributes used in the SEPA Credit Transfer datasets are described below.
 Attribute numbering is as follows:

-- 01 19 for attributes pertaining to the Originator; - 20 39 for attributes pertaining to the Beneficiary; - 40 onwards for other attributes of a compliant SCT Inst Transaction; - R01 onwards for attributes of Rejects/Recalls.
+- 01 19 for attributes pertaining to the Originator; - 20 39 for attributes pertaining to the Beneficiary; - 40 79 for other attributes of a compliant SEPA Credit Transfer; - 80 onwards for attributes related to SCT inquiries and related responses; - R01 onwards for attributes of Rejects/Returns/Recalls.